THEREALSER/Python-Projects/README.md

-# Calculator
+# Python Projects
-This is a calculator project that made with python language
+This projects are all made with python. all of this projects that you see is made by me when i was lrarning about python!